 The club quickly grew to a membership of about 100 with scheduled men, women and doubles tennis leagues and racquet ball and squash leagues.

-The tennis courts are named after Joe Dobi, one of the club’s ten founding members.
-The LRC was largely the brainchild of Dobi and he was the driving force behind its creation.
-He is today survived by his wife Bess and the Dobi family continues to sponsor the Greenwood Cup, one of the longest-running annual tennis tournaments in the province.
+The tennis courts are named after Joe and Bess Dobi, two of the club’s ten founding members.
+The LRC was largely the brainchild of Joe Dobi and he was the driving force behind its creation.
+The Dobi family continue to sponsor the Greenwood Cup, one of the longest-running annual tennis tournaments in the province.